stefanDennerNagarro/playwright-playground-module-6/thread-safety/README.md

 mvn compile exec:java -D exec.mainClass="org.example.parallel.MultiThreadedExample"
 ```

-This will start 3 threads.
-Every thread runs Playwright in a different browser.
+This will start 3 threads, where every thread runs Playwright in a different browser (Webkit, Chromium, Firefox).

 The output will be like so (the order of the output can vary due to the multi-threaded execution):
 ```